August 2025 Updates

 I don't over ship goods, so why do I show overages?

 Walmart sometimes mis-receives goods.
 If they receive item #1 as item #2 on the same PO, then you can end up with one item on the PO as over, and another item as short.
-If that's the case, you'll receive a shortage deduction, and we'd recommend to dispute the shortage in this case.
-This PO would not show on Overages.
+Typically, these will not result in a billable overage that SupplyPike shows.

-Other times, Walmart may mistakenly accept goods from one PO to an entirely different PO.
-These are difficult to spot definitively since the receiving issue spans multiple POs.
+Other times, Walmart may also mistakenly accept goods from one PO to an entirely different PO.

-Overall, whether it was a mistake on the shipping side or a receiving issue, when a PO has an overage and there is no deduction, billing Walmart allows you to get paid for the amount you are owed.
+Whether it was a mistake on the shipping side or a receiving issue, when a PO has an overage based on Walmart's own data, and there is no deduction, billing for the overage allows you to get paid for the amount you are owed.

 Are allowances accounted for?